 Some analysts and investors never use Beta.
 On the other hand, many analysts swear by it.
 Hence, using Beta is a matter of choice.

 The Beta is only an estimate of market risk that provides an incomplete picture of a stock’s risk.
-There are many risk factors the Beta cannot measure, including politics, regulatory actions, investor sentiment, legal actions, labor problems, accounting problems, corporate corruption, incompetent management, international tensions, and outside markets.
+There are many risk factors that the Beta cannot measure, including politics, regulatory actions, investor sentiment, legal actions, labor problems, accounting problems, corporate corruption, incompetent management, international tensions, and outside markets.

 For instance, the Beta cannot measure retail sales or commodity prices, which affect many companies’ profits.
 Importantly, the Beta cannot predict the sudden investor panic that will launch market corrections and bull markets.